Healthcare Information for Expatriates Living in China

 Best Private International Medical Insurance for Expats in China

 There are many international travel plans available for expats moving to China.
 Through these plans, the expats can avail worldwide coverage, including hospitalization and outpatient care, prescribed medication, and more, subject to the conditions and type of the insurance plan.
 Cigna Global Insurance is one of the most widely-followed medical insurance companies that offer comprehensive plans for China and our most popular provider.
-Alternatively, you can also choose Allianz International Health Insurance Plan to enjoy a comprehensive health cover.
 But before that, you must know that public hospitals might not accept your international health insurance plan in China.
 Your insurer may still provide cover for them but will need you to pay the hospital in cash first before receiving reimbursement for the same.